NeLy-EPFL/flygym/doc/source/tutorials/head_stabilization.rst

 As expected, the rotation of the head has a lower magnitude than that of the body, even over complex terrain.
-In our NeuroMechFly v2 paper.